 Dubsado is organized around projects.
-You can think of a project like a folder for your client.
-Each project will be associated with an individual client.
+Think of a project like a folder for each client.
+Each project is associated with an individual client.

 Project basics

-Projects are used to send and manage emails, contracts, invoices, forms and scheduling invites.
+See all your projects on the Projects page.
+Projects are used to send and manage emails, contracts, invoices, forms, and scheduling invites.
 You can also keep track of tasks and notes inside a project.

 Project sidebar

-Inside a project, the project sidebar contains important info at a glance:
+Inside a project, use the project sidebar to view essential information.

-1. Project title: The name of your project that will show up on the Projects page.
+1. Project title: The name of your project that appears on the Projects page.
 This is searchable and filterable.

-2. Project date: Projects with dates will appear on your calendar.
-You can also trigger other things like workflow actions and payment reminders based on the project date.
+2. Project date: Projects with dates appear on your calendar.
+You can also trigger workflow actions and payment reminders based on the project date.

-4. Tags: Add or remove tags to categorize the project.
+4. Tags: Add or remove tags to further categorize the project.

 5. Project status: Set a project status to track progress.